1. Home

 Mounting: The biggest advantage of flexible solar panels is there are more mounting options compared to a traditional solar panel.
 Their flexible design can fit on an RV's roof without additional equipment, and they can often be mounted with industrial silicone adhesive instead of screws.
 Their lightweight designs also ensure they don't damage the roof of your RV.

-Portability: The smaller size and lower weight of flexible solar panels make them convenient and easy to use in a variety of environments.
-Unlike full-sized solar panels, you can carry flexible solar panels on the go.
+Portability: The smaller size and lower weight of some flexible pv panels make them convenient and easy to use in a variety of environments.
+With some, lightweight, flexible solar panels, you can have portable power.
 Many manufacturers even sell their products with a carrying case to make transportation easier.

-Cost: If you get flexible panels for trips, or for other temporary and relatively low-energy uses, the cost probably makes sense.
+Cost: If you get flexible panels for relatively low-energy uses, the cost probably makes sense.
 Adding safety, functionality, reliability, and fun, to what you and your family are doing with portable solar power can make the expense well worth it.
 On the other hand, buying enough flexible solar panels to power your whole home, instead of a rigid panel array and system, would rarely make economic sense.
 You will lose energy efficiency, lifespan, and dependability with flexible rather than rigid solar panels.

 Efficiency: The main disadvantage of flexible solar panels is they are much less effective at generating electricity from solar energy than traditional panels.
 The reason for the decreased efficiency is the thin designs provide less conducting material compared to regular monocrystalline and polycrystalline panels.
 As a result, most flexible solar panels are designed for low-wattage power needs of 50 to 300 watts.
 Lower efficiency means the technology isn't reliable for home applications, especially if you want to power larger household items.